Just how long is ‘eternal’? A study on the meanings of Αιων and Αιωνιος (part 1 of 5)

 According to the translators of the LXX, the direct Hebrew equivalent of the Greek words αιων and αιωνιος is olam (עוֹלָם).
 This word comes from another word, ne’elam (נֶעֱלַם), meaning “hidden” or “concealed,” and literally refers to a time which is so far off in the past and/or future that it is effectively concealed.
 However, it rarely — if ever — refers to a time period that is truly without beginning and/or without end.

-Adam Clarke, a Methodist theologian and Bible scholar, writes in his commentary on 2 Kings 5:27 that “the import of the word לעולם leolam... takes in the whole extent or duration of the thing to which it is applied.”
+Adam Clarke, a 19th-century Methodist theologian and Bible scholar, wrote in his commentary on 2 Kings 5:27 that “the import of the word לעולם leolam... takes in the whole extent or duration of the thing to which it is applied.”
 According to Parkhurst’s lexicon, “Olam seems to be used much more for an indefinite than for an infinite time.”
 In agreement with this, the Encyclopedia Dictionary of the Bible (a Catholic Bible dictionary) states:

 The Bible hardly speaks of eternity in the philosophical sense of infinite duration without beginning or end.
 The Hebrew word olam, which is used alone [Ps.
 61:8; etc.] or with various prepositions [Gn.
 3:22; etc.] in contexts where it is traditionally translated as ‘forever,’ means in itself no more than ‘for an indefinitely long period.’
 Thus, ‘me olam’ does not mean ‘from eternity’ but ‘of old’ [Gn.
 6:4, etc.].
 In the N.T. aion is used as the equivalent of olam. (p.
 693)